PerfectFit-project/rasa_example_project/README.md

 	  <img src = "Readme_images/dbeaver_4.PNG" width = "500" title="DBeaver 4.">

    - The database is persistent because of the "volumes" we specified in docker-compose.yml for postgres.
-Read more about this here: https://medium.com/codex/how-to-persist-and-backup-data-of-a-postgresql-docker-container-9fe269ff4334.
+Read more about this [here](https://medium.com/codex/how-to-persist-and-backup-data-of-a-postgresql-docker-container-9fe269ff4334).
       - So you can run `docker-compose down --volumes` and `docker-compose up --build` and the database content is still there.
 Check for yourself using DBeaver.
 	  - To delete the database content, just remove the "data"-folder.

-The project further uses an mysql database to store specific data from the conversations:
+The project further uses an MySQL database to store specific data from the conversations:
    - The database is also persistent.
 The folder "data_mysql" is used for this, as set up in docker-compose.yml.
    - To inspect the database content content with DBeaver, first open port 3306 on your instance for tcp.
 Again, there is no need to restart your instance after opening this port.
    - When setting up the connection, use "db" for "Database", "root" for "Username", and the password specified in docker-compose.yml.
 Keep "Port" to 3306.
 The "Server Host" is the IP address of your instance.